-4.6 Named Instances
+4.6 Named Implementations

-It can be desirable to have multiple instances of a type class, for example to provide alternative methods for sorting or printing values.
-To achieve this, instances can be named as follows:
+It can be desirable to have multiple implementations of an interface for the same type, for example to provide alternative methods for sorting or printing values.
+To achieve this, implementations can be named as follows:

 '''

-instance [myord] Ord Nat where
+[myord] Ord Nat where

 compare Z (S n) = GT

 compare (S n) Z = LT

 compare Z Z = EQ

 compare (S x) (S y) = compare @{myord} x y

 '''

-This declares an instance as normal, but with an explicit name, myord.
-The syntax compare @{myord} gives an explicit instance to compare, otherwise it would use the default instance for Nat.
+This declares an implementation as normal, but with an explicit name, myord.
+The syntax compare @{myord} gives an explicit implementation to compare, otherwise it would use the default implementation for Nat.
 We can use this, for example, to sort a list of Nat in reverse.
 Given the following list: